alinat2/Structural_Analysis/README.md

-R script is still a work-in-progress!
+MLINDIV analyses R script is still a work-in-progress!